-John S. Bradway Professor of Law
+John S. Bradway Professor of the Practice of Law

 Co-director, Wrongful Convictions Clinic

-James E. Coleman Jr., the John S. Bradway Professor of Law, serves as co-director of the Wrongful Convictions Clinic and director of the Center for Criminal Justice and Professional Responsibility at Duke Law School.
+James E. Coleman Jr., the John S. Bradway Professor of the Practice of Law, serves as co-director of the Wrongful Convictions Clinic and director of the Center for Criminal Justice and Professional Responsibility at Duke Law School.
 He also served, from 2007 to 2013, as co-director of the Appellate Litigation Clinic, and is a faculty adviser to the Innocence Project at Duke Law.
 Coleman teaches classes relating to criminal law, wrongful convictions, and legal ethics.

 A native of Charlotte, N.C., Coleman received his AB in 1970 from Harvard University and his JD in 1974 from Columbia University.
 His experience includes a judicial clerkship for the U.S. District Court for the Eastern District of Michigan, a range of government experience, a year in private practice in New York, and 15 years in private practice in Washington, D.C., the last 12 as a partner in a large law firm.
 In private practice, he specialized in federal court and administrative litigation; he also represented criminal defendants in capital collateral proceedings.